nateKlaux/Naviga.Docs/Solicitor Concierge/Configure_Subscription_Purchases.md

 ### Outcome

 Congratulations!
-You've added a ZIP-only Subscription Purchase in the Solicitor Concierge and CMS dashboards.
+You've added a Digital ZIP-only Subscription Purchase in the Solicitor Concierge and CMS dashboards.

 ## Start-and-bill Subscription Purchase